wille/oslib/README.md

 # oslib
 Small library to easily detect running Operating System or Linux dist and architecture

-Will soon support OS X and Windows version detection, and more distros.

 ## Examples

 ### Detecting if running Elementary OS (Linux)